raymond-w-ko/omegacomplete.vim/README.md

 ## Other features

+### Suffix Trigger Completion (experimental)
+Inspired by how some people use "inoremap jj <ESC>", I decided to put something similar in OmegaComplete.
+Ending a word with "jj" (configurable) will automatically remove the suffix, and use the first completion available.
+Basically equivalent to "<BS><BS><Tab>", except the results use are cached and therefore not affected by the asynchronous nature of OmegaComplete.

+This might be useful if you have RSI or limited wrist motion.

 ### Exuberant ctags Completion
 Understands what 'tags' is current set to in VIM and can use the list of tags found in those files to offer as a completion candidate.
 The tag files are